EnterpriseDB/barman/new_docs/user_guide/recovery.rst

 -------------------------

 Use ``--get-wal`` to configure Postgres to fetch WALs from Barman during recovery.
-If not set, Barman will copy the WALs required for recovery.
+If not set, Barman will copy all the WALs required for Postgres recovery as part of the restore command.

 .. note::
   When using ``--no-get-wal`` with targets like ``--target-xid``, ``--target-name``, or